ObEngine/ObEngine/README.md

 This:useLocalTrigger("Init");

 function Local.Init()
-  local consoleStream = Hook.Console:createStream("HelloWorld", true); -- Create a new stream for the console named "HelloWorld" consoleStream:write("Hello World", 255, 0, 0, 255); -- Write "Hello World" in the game console in red using the stream end
+  -- Create a new stream for the console named "HelloWorld" local consoleStream = Hook.Console:createStream("HelloWorld", true);
+  -- Write "Hello World" in the game console in red using the stream consoleStream:write("Hello World", 255, 0, 0, 255);
+end
 ```

+#### Rainbow Hello-World

 Please check https://www.meltingsaga.xyz/doc/doc.php for some documentation.